 Tuition fee and living cost loans

 As of September 2018, tuition fee loans of £5,500 are to be made available to Scottish distance learning students on taught postgraduate courses.
 Full-time distance learning postgraduate students will also be able to access a £4,500 living cost loan for the first time.
+Find out more from the Students Awards Agency Scotland (SAAS)

 Financial support for students from England, Northern Ireland or Wales